-Although it might be tempting to bring your rabbits inside during colder fall nights, it is vital that you leave them outside.
+Although it might be tempting to bring your rabbits inside during colder fall nights, you must leave them outside.
 Rabbits need time to adjust to the colder weather and fall provides that time.

 It is very dangerous to your rabbits to have them inside while the weather cools and them to suddenly decide that you need to keep them outside and the temperatures have already fallen.
 This will usually shock their bodies and can do a lot of damage to their health.

 Rabbits are much more likely to suffer from hypothermia and other cold-related health issues when they have been kept warm and suddenly placed outside in cold weather.

 If your weather is like mine, you might see super cold spells during the fall, followed by warm, summer-like spells.
 Don’t worry about those short cold spells, even when the temperature drops suddenly.
 That’s a great warning signal for your rabbits, who will respond by growing thicker fur.

 How do I know if my rabbit is warm enough?